Asha-Empire/Game-Story/README.md

 The Warp Engine allowed the colonies to move out of the **Vita Nova** system into other systems of the galaxy.
 This situation posed a problem.
 They can travel much faster than the speed of light, but when they wanted to communicate with each other, they were able to communicate at a maximum speed of light.
 This required scientists to focus on this issue.

+#### 2769...

+In 2769, colonies were established in the systems of the Asha galaxy.
+For example, the planet Novus in the Viridis system, the planet Tierra in the Patrius system.

 #### 2770...

 Two years later, in 2770, the **Quantum Particle Network (QPN)** was invented and communication between star systems was easy.
 Scientists tried to send a message to the solar system, but it didn't help, they probably thought that this technology had not been invented in the solar system yet.